Terry L. Elling

-Terry Elling is a litigation attorney in Holland & Knight's Government Contracts Practice Group in the firm's Tysons office.
+Terry Elling is a litigation attorney in Holland & Knight's Government Contracts (GovCon) Practice Group in the firm's Tysons office.
 He is experienced in all principal aspects of government contracting.

 Mr. Elling provides counsel and representation across the spectrum of government contract matters, including bid protests, claims, prime contractor-subcontractor disputes, small business contracting programs, suspension and debarment, as well as civil false claims.